CONTENT LINKS

 VITAE (or VITA)—see Curriculum Vitae

 Microsoft Word is the standard word processor in the business world, and the most widely-used word processor for home use.
-But technical issues send a surprising number of Word resumés to the trash before anyone at the employer’s end even sees them.
-Even most resumé professionals (including “certified” ones) produce documents that are not fully compatible with resumé-processing technology, and often disastrously incompatible.
+It’s the inescapable standard for résumés.
+But common technical issues send a surprising number of Word résumés to the trash before anyone at the employer’s end even sees them.
+The great majority of résumé professionals (who are now all “certified”) produce documents that are not fully compatible with résumé-processing technology, and often disastrously incompatible.

-Some people even use tables for the entire resumé, instead of indents, to get more control over layout than Word’s automatic indents allow.
-That will cause the entire resumé to get scrambled.
-(There are, however, safe ways to get fine control over indents.)
+Some people even use tables for the entire résumé, instead of indents, to get more control over layout than Word’s automatic indents allow.
+That will cause the entire résumé to get scrambled.
+(There are safe ways to get fine control over indents in Word—but few Word users know them.)

 Even Word’s automatic bulleted lists are a minor problem.
 Outside of Word, they show up as meaningless characters (like Σ).
 Virtually everyone uses them, but there are safer ways to do this job, that also look a lot better.